-Hook is 25 years old this year!
+Hook is 25 years old (update: now 26 years old)!
 Which makes me…even older than that!
 It’s the film that taught an impressionable, younger me to never grow up.
 Which told me that if I just think happy thoughts, maybe, just maybe, I could fly.
 And that starred Dante Basco’s Rufio, a kid who made me dream of one day rocking a triple mohawk.
 A dream that, alas, never came true, and barring a miracle regrowth of hair, never will.
 But most importantly, it’s a film which myself and many others hold near and dear to this day.
 If I took just one lesson away from Hook, it’s that living is a grand adventure.

 And yet, it’s those of us who look back on the film with rose-tinted glasses that are in the minority it would seem.
 Heck, even Steven Spielberg himself isn’t a fan!
 Bad form Steven!
 Critics tend to hate it even more.
 Here’s a taster of what the haters say:

 “Hook is overwhelmed by a screenplay heavy with complicated exposition…” NY Times.

 “The exposition is so underlined and re-underlined, you could teach yourself to fly waiting for something to happen.”
 Washington Post.

 “Who wants to spend over two hours with a Peter Pan who screams, ‘Don’t mess with me, I’m a lawyer!'”
 Filmcritic.com